 Hallyburton used waste sunflower oil to create two pieces that question the conceptual and material limits of the body and how these limits manifest in specific sites – in this case, an inner city takeaway.

-The year’s other big winner was Alexis Kanatsios, who received the Damian Bertoli Memorial Award for her work using form to displace the viewer within the space.
+The year’s other big winner was Alexis Kanatsios, who received the Damian Bertoli Memorial Award for his work using form to displace the viewer within the space.

 Megan Kamei picked up the Edith Rose Memorial Award for her vibrant, multi-sensory textile experience.